-Westside Sprinter Jordan Edmondson Goes For It - DefenderNetwork.com
+Westside sprinter Jordan Edmondson goes for it - DefenderNetwork.com

-Westside junior 400m and 800m dash runner Jordan Edmondson bolts off of the starting line in a way most would see in a 100m dash event.
-And while most runners pace themselves in fear of burning out on the last leg, Edmondson keeps pace and normally maintains his first-place position somehow.
+Westside High School junior 400-meter and 800-meter dash runner Jordan Edmondson bolts off of the starting line in a way most would see in a 100-meter dash event.
+And while many runners pace themselves in fear of burning out on the last leg, Edmondson keeps pace and normally maintains his first-place position.

-In the HISD district races, Edmondson advanced in the 400m dash event, and just missed the 800m dash cut with a 4th place finish behind Bellaire.
-Look out for Jordan to make a splash going into his senior year next season.
+In the HISD district races, Edmondson advanced in the 400, and just missed the 800 cut with a fourth place finish behind Bellaire.
+He’s expected to make a splash going into his senior year next season.

-The Defender spoke with Jordan at the District Meet to discuss his style of running, lessons learned and more.
+The Defender spoke with Jordan at the district meet about his style of running, lessons learned, keys to success and more.

 “I just learned to know your competition.
 Know what the other guys are up to and don’t underestimate anyone.
 Try to stay focused.”